 Archival Collections a.k.a.
 Special Collections

 These consist mostly of estate and family papers from the counties of Anglesey, Caernarfon, Flint, Denbigh and Merioneth; although there are collections of papers of various University professors and lecturers, historians, antiquaries, farmers, businessmen and ministers.
 Also, papers of local attorneys and solicitors, records of plantations in Jamaica and the West Indies, and hunting records.
 They date from the 12th century to the present day.
-Click here for a list of all 79 collections.
+Click here for list of all collections and information.

 General Collection of Bangor Manuscripts